Luxuriously rich and creamy Eggnog Cheesecake with Gingersnap Crust is your favorite holiday beverage in cheesecake form!

 - Bake the cheesecake.
 Place the unbaked cheesecake into a water bath, then bake until done.

 - Cool the cheesecake.
 Turn off your oven and crack open the oven door.
 Allow cheesecake to cool in oven for 60 minutes, then remove to a wire rack and continue to cool for 2-3 hours or until cheesecake is completely cooled.
 Then, chill in fridge overnight.

 - Make the toppings.
-When ready to serve, make the cranberry topping and the eggnog topping can be made ahead of time.
+Both the cranberry topping and the eggnog topping can be made ahead of time.

 - Assemble the cheesecake.
 Spread the eggnog topping over the cheesecake, followed by the cranberry topping.
 Dig in!

 There are two things people are generally afraid of when it comes to cheesecakes: 1) the water bath leaking and 2) cracks.
 But I have a full proof method for each!

 A water bath is simply placing the springform cheesecake pan inside a roasting pan and filling the roasting pan up with water until it reaches about half way up the springform pan.
 The hot water insulates the outer edges of the cheesecake, so the edges don’t bake faster than the middle.
 This ensures even baking throughout and lessens the likelihood of the cheesecake cracking.

 How to Prevent Your Springform Pan From Leaking